micmejia/bible-dump/NKJV/Numbers/Num 5.md

 And the Lord spoke to Moses, saying:

 ###### 2
-"Command the children of Israel that they put out of the camp every leper, everyone who has a discharge, and whoever becomes defiled [^a]by a corpse.
+"Command the children of Israel that they put out of the camp every leper, everyone who has a discharge, and whoever becomes defiled by a corpse.

 ###### 3
 You shall put out both male and female; you shall put them outside the camp, that they may not defile their camps in the midst of which I dwell."